Strategic Innovation Fund

 What is the project about?

-• Delays in decarbonising industry
+• Delays in industrial decarbonisation

-• Suboptimal network upgrades and investments
+• Suboptimal network upgrades and infrastructure investments

-• Higher costs distributed across network users
+• Increased costs passed on to network users

 How we’re doing it